TOTOleHero/warhammer-the-old-world-underground/Forces-of-fantasy/Amazons-EN.md

 **Rare**
 Up to 25% of your army’s points value may be spent on:
- - 0-1 Amazon cold One rider
+ - 0-1 Amazon cold One rider,Koka-kalim
- - Amazon berserkers, jaguar warrior
+ - jaguar warrior

 **Mercenaries**
 Up to 20% of your army’s points value may be spent